-green gas guide Helping biomethane producers get their gas into our grid
+Helping biomethane producers get their gas into our grid

+together

+we are

+the network

+Introduction to biomethane

+1650

-About this guide This guide is for biomethane producers in the North of England who are seeking to inject their locally sourced green gas into the distribution network.
+About this guide

+This guide is for biomethane producers in the North of England who are seeking to inject their locally sourced green gas into the distribution network.
 It provides an overview of how to connect to our network; the commercial opportunities and sources of further help and advice.

 Whether you are well advanced with your biomethane project, or simply want to learn more about the market, we hope you'll find this booklet useful.

-Securing the UK's future energy supplies The UK is committed to reducing its carbon emissions by 80% by 2050.
+Securing the UK's future energy supplies The UK is committed to bring all greenhouse gas emissions to net zero by 2050.
 Biomethane is set to become an important element of the nation's future energy strategy, helping to meet environmental targets while reducing reliance on gas imports.
-This clean, sustainable fuel can be transported to homes and businesses using the existing gas distribution network, avoiding the costs of widespread infrastructure upgrades.
+This clean, sustainable fuel can be transported to homes and businesses using the existing gas distribution network - avoiding the costs of widespread infrastructure upgrades.
 Existing household appliances, such as cookers and boilers, won't need replacing.
-Retaining gas as part of our energy mix, rather than complete dependence on electricity, will also avoid the need for unsustainable upgrades to electricity distribution networks - which would see customers' bills soar.
-As the UK continues to seek out new forms of energy, exciting opportunities exist to make a profit and a difference to the environment by selling gas to the grid.

-Contact us Introduction to biomethane

-A quick introduction to biomethane Biomethane is a clean, sustainable gas produced from organic material such as green waste; food industry waste; agricultural waste and industrial waste.
+Retaining gas as part of our energy mix, rather than complete dependence on electricity, will also avoid the need for unsustainable upgrades to electricity distribution networks which would see customers' bills soar.
+Net zero greenhouse gas emissions by 2050 As the UK continues to seek out new forms of energy, exciting opportunities exist to make a profit and a difference to the environment by selling gas to the grid.
+Introduction to biomethane A quick introduction to biomethane Biomethane is a clean, sustainable gas produced from organic material such as green waste; food industry waste; agricultural waste and industrial waste.
 In a biological process known as anaerobic digestion, microorganisms break down the material in the absence of oxygen.
 One of the end products is biogas.
 This gas can be combusted to generate electricity and heat, or can be cleaned to remove impurities and upgraded to biomethane, to be injected into the gas distribution network.
 Injecting biomethane into the grid is far more energy efficient than using the gas to generate electricity.
 That's because around 90% of energy is retained through grid injection, compared to just 65-70% when combusted to generate electricity.
 Combustion also leads to the escape of methane into the air, which contributes to the build-up of harmful greenhouse gasses.
+The Biomethane Production Process Sustainable source right here in the UK